Puddle Jumpers in the Time of Covid

 Can my child attend half-days?

 Puddle Jumpers Workshop is designed as a full-day program for working parents or parents with full-day childcare needs; we do not offer a half-day program.
-It is not uncommon to pick up your child early from school, but we highly discourage late drop-offs as a rule because it disrupts the children, teachers and flow of the day (and make it harder for the dropped-off child as well).
+It is not uncommon to pick up your child early from school, but we highly discourage late drop-offs as a rule because it disrupts the children, coordinators and flow of the day (and make it harder for the dropped-off child as well).
 Keep in mind that daily evening cleanup is conducted by picking-up parents as well as working parents.

 What is your philosophy on discipline?